Volvo's electric XC90 SUV to include lidar as standard equipment next year

 Luminar said in March it had struck a deal with a software unit of Volvo Cars, Zenseact, to offer a combination hardware-software system to power autonomous features for Volvo vehicles.
 Luminar said at the time the system also would be sold to other automakers.

-SAIC Motor Corp (600104.SS), China's largest automaker, has said it will offer self-driving vehicles in that market next year in partnership with Palo Alto, California-based Luminar. read more
+SAIC Motor Corp, China’s largest automaker, has said it will offer self-driving vehicles in that market next year in partnership with Palo Alto, California-based Luminar.

 Luminar, founded in 2012, is one of several U.S. lidar manufacturers in the past year to go public via reverse mergers with blank-check companies.